PierreIsCoding/Hacked_Operator/README.md

 # Hacked_Operator
-This project helps you to "hack" your own Pocket Operator.
+This project helps you to "hack" your own Pocket Operator for using it in your Modular Synthesiser.
 However it requires a little bit of checking and hacking on your own behalf.
 I only tested the PO-20 (Arcade) but I am quite sure all the others will work the same way.
 Please check the pdf and images for info.
 I have also added stl files for your 3D printing.

 ## Disclaimer